openjs-foundation/standards/MEMBER_REPRESENTATION.md

 # OpenJS Foundation Representatives

-The following document lists OpenJS Foundation's memberships and liaison relationships, along with [Collab Space Members] and community members who participate in these organizations.
+The following document lists OpenJS Foundation's memberships and liaison relationships, along with [Collaboration Space Members] and community members who participate in these organizations.
 An asterisk (*) denotes delegates of the OpenJS Foundation.
 Where applicable, organizational affiliation has been added in parens.

 * [Ecma International]
   * [TC39]